 - Tunnel servicing work sites at a launch shaft would be approximately 25 acres per drive, excluding segment storage and reusable tunnel material (RTM) stockpiles.
-Part of the work site would consist of an elevated pad for construction of the shaft with approximately 4 acres for single drive and 6 acres for double drive site.
+Part of the work site would consist of an elevated pad for construction of the shaft with approximately 6 acres for double drive sites.
 The surrounding area would be used for support facilities water treatment and topsoil material stockpiles. - Maintenance and reception shaft construction work sites would require an area of approximately 12 acres with 1.5-2.5 acres for an elevated pad and the surrounding area needed for support facilities and excavated material stockpiles. - Segment storage is subject to the logistics approach employed and has been assumed at 7 acres for each tunnel drive to provide 4 months supply. - RTM storage is considered as a separate site area connected by a surface conveyor and road system.
-The layout and areas required are the subject of a separate TM (DCA, 2021b)
+The layout and areas required are the subject of the CER Appendix C6 Reusable Tunnel Material.